kwqai/practiceAug2024/README.md

-# I have sending these files on github today.
+# I have sendt these files on github today.